wso2/docs-is/en/docs/references/extend/rebranding/customizable-login-portal.md

 ### Step 3: Add a custom layout design

-To add a custom layout to the login page
+To add a custom layout to the login page:

 1. Navigate to `webapps/authenticationendpoint/extensions/layouts/custom/`